MontanaFlossCo/FlintDemo-iOS/README.md

 This is a sample project that uses [Flint](https://github.com/MontanaFlossCo/Flint) framework for Feature Driven Design.

-This Master/Detail app provides simple "notes" gathering features.
+This Master/Detail app provides simple "notes" gathering features with photo attachments.
 It demonstrates the use of Flint to:

 * Define the Feature and Actions of an app
-* Support conditional features (feature flagged or requiring purchase etc.)
+* Support conditional features (feature flaggeing, requiring purchase, platform versions etc.)
+* Disabling features for which required system permissions are not authorized (e.g. Photos)
 * Use Flint's Routes feature to implement custom URL schemes and deep linking
 * Use Flint's Activities to automatically support Handoff, Spotlight search etc.
 * Automatic analytics tracking